Summarizing Patients Problems from Hospital Progress Notes Using Pre-trained Sequence-to-Sequence Models: Introduction

 Problem summarization requires complex cognitive processes to arrive at an accurate diagnosis.
 When a patient is admitted to the hospital, medical evaluations and diagnostics are initially performed to understand a patient's condition.
 The review is accompanied by documentation in the progress notes to include pertinent details about the patient's symptoms, medications, physical exam findings, radiology findings, laboratory results, etc. These data are organized in the progress note and used with the physician's medical knowledge to arrive at an assessment of the current problems followed by a treatment plan.
 The system of nonanalytic and analytic reasoning strategies represent \textbf{clinical diagnostic reasoning}, a process involving clinical evidence acquisition with integration and abstraction over medical knowledge to synthesize a conclusion in the form of a diagnosis\cite{barrows1980problem, bowen2006educational}.
 We hypothesize that to summarize a patient's problems and ultimately develop computerized diagnostic decision support systems, the ability of clinical diagnostic reasoning is the key for NLP systems, a gap in existing NLP literature.
 In this work, we propose a new summarization task designed to meet the real-world need in the hospital setting as the first step to developing NLP models for clinical diagnostic reasoning.
 The task is built on a new annotation subset of MIMIC-III~\cite{johnson2016mimic}, a large and publicly available EHR.
+We formulate the task as a problem list summarization, as we see the task as the first step in a bigger vision of generating entire notes or sections of notes.
+Ultimately, the task is designed with our clinical informatics partners to move toward a future real-world application, where a system generating relevant diagnoses can assist healthcare providers and overcome the cognitive burden and information overload.
 Our contributions include: \begin{itemize} \item The first knowledge-intensive summarization task towards building NLP systems for computerized diagnostic decision support (sec \cref{sec:task}), with an annotated set of clinical notes that are publicly available (sec \cref{sec:data}); \item An evaluation of two transformer models for this task, T5~\cite{raffel2020exploring} and BART~\cite{lewis2020bart}, to examine progress in using the state-of-the-art models over a rule-based medical concept extractor (sec \cref{sec:setting}); \item Domain adaptive pre-training to establish benchmark performance for this task across multiple evaluation metrics (sec \cref{sec:results}), with discussion of key challenges and future directions (\cref{sec:discussion}). \end{itemize}